toobstar/toobstar.github.io/content/posts/2025-04-02_GenAi_Risk.md

 - privacy and copyright concerns with source data
 - bias and discrimination that reflect and reinforce the views of problematic source material

 Following widespread discussions that have occured on these topics and the direct personal experience that many have had with these issues many companies were early to establish trust policies that attempted to address these concerns.
 [Atlassian is an example](https://www.atlassian.com/trust/responsible-tech-principles) of one such organisation that was proactive here.
-Governments around the world have followed including here in Australia with the [8 AI Ethics Principles published](https://www.industry.gov.au/publications/australias-artificial-intelligence-ethics-principles/australias-ai-ethics-principles).
+Governments around the world have followed including here in Australia with the [8 AI Ethics Principles that have been created](https://www.industry.gov.au/publications/australias-artificial-intelligence-ethics-principles/australias-ai-ethics-principles):

 - **Human, Societal, and Environmental Wellbeing**: AI should benefit people and the environment
 - **Human-Centred Values**: AI should respect human rights, diversity, and autonomy